Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 > Dust assaults your lungs.
 A sweet yet pungent smell of decay fills this room, in the center of which stands a long oak table.
 A blanket of dust covers the tabletop and its fine china and silverware.
 In the center of the table, a large, tiered cake leans heavily to one side.
 The once white frosting has turned green with age.
 Cobwebs hang like dusty lace down every side of the cake.
 A single doll figure of a well-dressed woman adorns the crest of the cake.
 Suspended above is a web-shrouded chandelier of forged iron.
 An arched window in the south wall is draped with heavy curtains.
 Resting in a wooden stand by the window is a dusty lute, and standing quietly in the southwest corner is a tall harp shrouded in cobwebs.
 ^204

 The wedding cake is over four centuries old, kept in its current rotten state by the will of Strahd.
 The toy figure of the groom from the top of the cake was cast on the floor long ago.
-A character who searches the dusty floor finds the figurine with a successful DC 10 Wisdom (Perception) check.
+A character who searches the dusty floor finds the figurine with a successful DC 10 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check.

 If the characters take the groom figurine out of the room, read the following if they return to the room at a later time: